ScoreUnder/psi-spellbook/readme.md

 ### [Tree feller](tree-feller.txt)

 Magic circle spell.
-Simply mines upweards from the circle.
+Simply mines upwards from the circle.

 ## Spells to put on tools